Duo integrates with RDP to add two-factor authentication to Remote Desktop logins.

 You can configure the proxy server(s) used by WinHTTP with the netsh command.

 Yes, first download the appropriate msi install file for your system using the links below.
-Next, enter the following command into PowerShell to silently install Duo Security and automatically restart the server:
+Next, enter the following command into PowerShell to silently install Duo Security with auto push off and automatically restart the server if required:

 MSI Download links